 If shoppers have questions or doubts, they might hesitate and ultimately leave the checkout process if they aren’t able to find answers to those problems.
 One way to get around this if you don’t have a 24/7 customer service facility is to offer customers a live AI chat service to help them.

-Chatbots, or conversational bots, can be effective at a number of points in the customer service journey – from welcome messaging to lead generation to appointment setting.
+Chatbots, or conversational bots, can be effective at a number of points in the customer service journey – from welcome messaging to serving as lead capture software to appointment setting.

 6. Social proof and trust badges

 If a customer is hesitating about a purchase – for example, if it’s a big purchase or from an unknown brand — creating trust is a significant way to remove the uncertainty.

 61% of customers read reviews before making a purchase, and 66% said they were more likely to make a purchase when it’s accompanied by social proof.
 By choosing a well-known trust symbol, you will help customers feel more confident in making a purchase.

 Social proof is one of the biggest factors in making any purchase – so providing verified reviews from other customers, for example through a star rating or testimonials – is a great way to create the security that social proof provides for shoppers.

 To help create this trust, ensure that the trust badges and certificates are prominently displayed close to the payment details and in the header or footer of the website – using these symbols throughout the customer journey creates trust from the start.

 Ratings and reviews can also be served at key points of the customer journey – for example, if people are comparison shopping, an exit overlay might help them return to complete the purchase.